 SFAS No. 107, Disclosure About Fair Value of Financial Instruments, requires disclosure of the fair value of financial instruments for which it is practicable to estimate that value.
 The estimated fair value of investment securities and interest rate swaps is equal to their carrying value presented in the consolidated statements of financial condition.
 The estimated fair value of cash and cash equivalents, accrued interest receivable, reverse repurchase agreements, repurchase agreements with maturities shorter than one year, payables for mortgage-backed securities purchased, dividends payable, accounts payable, and accrued interest payable, generally approximates cost as of the dates presented due to the short term nature of these financial instruments.
-The estimated fair value of residential mortgage loans approximates carrying value less an allowance for loan losses.
 The fair value of repurchase agreements with longer dated maturities is generally approximated by cost as the loans reprice frequently to market rates.